-Established in 2004, the Literary Freedom Project is a Bronx-based 501c3 tax-exempt nonprofit arts organization that seeks to restore the importance of reading books as an essential tool for creating intelligent, productive, and engaged young people.
+LFP is a Bronx-based 501c3 tax-exempt nonprofit arts organization that seeks to restore the importance of social and cultural identity through reading.

 Workshops and Lesson Plans for Educators

 Mosaic supplements its editorial content with lesson plans developed to give secondary school educators options to connect literature and classroom study.
 Click here for additional information.

 Mosaic Literary Conference